branislav-knezevic/various_notes/vim/vim_general.md

 `Y` yank whole line
 `~` replace case upper --> lower
 `r` replace character with what you type in
+`J` add next line of the end of the current one
+`*` search for word under the coursor

 ### Macros